 Yoti has a number of formal certifications including ISO 27001, SOC 2, HIPAA compliance, B Corp,.

-We engage one of the top four global auditing firms to assess the continuous operation of our security controls, using the highly regarded ISAE 3000 (‘SOC2’) methodology.
-For our assessment period of April to September 2019, we were delighted to receive a report that found no exceptions in the operation of our security controls.
+Since 2018, we have engaged one of the top four global auditing firms to assess the continuous operation of our security controls, using the highly regarded ISAE 3000 (‘SOC2’) methodology.
+For our assessment period of January to December 2020, we were pleased to receive a report that found only two partial exceptions in the operation of our security controls.
 The same auditor validated Yoti's provision of age-check services as being in accordance with the British Standards Institution’s PAS 1296:2018 code of practice.
-Our lastest SOC2 assessment will complete at the end of 2020.

 In July 2019, Yoti was the only company to be certified under the ‘AV’ scheme by UK Government’s Age-Verification Regulator.
 This scheme was to ensure age-verification providers maintained high standards of privacy and data security.

 In October 2019 Yoti was certified under the ‘Age Check Certification Scheme’, allowing us to provide Electronic Identification Verification Technology (e-IDVT) to issuers of ‘PASS’ (Proof of Age Standards Scheme) cards in the UK.

 In June 2020 Yoti was awarded the Seal of Approval from the German Association for Voluntary Self-Regulation of Digital Media Service Providers (FSM) to comply with the legal provisions of online child protection in Germany.
 In December 2020, Yoti’s age verification approaches were approved by the KJM (German Commission for Youth Media Protection).